Amsterdam is famous for its pancakes, also known as “poffertjes,” due to their unique texture and flavor.

 The Pannenkoekenhuis in Jordaan sells sweet and savory pancakes, including gluten-free and vegetarian choices.

-De Vier Pilaren is a Oud-Zuid pancake business that sells organic Dutch pancakes.
+De Vier Pilaren is an Oud-Zuid pancake business that sells organic Dutch pancakes.

-Pancakes Amsterdam is a citywide pancake franchise serving sweet and savory pancakes, as well as gluten-free and vegetarian choices.
+Pancakes Amsterdam is a citywide pancake franchise serving sweet and savory pancakes, and gluten-free and vegetarian choices.

 Don’t be scared to try something new—many Amsterdam restaurants and cafés provide pancakes for brunch or breakfast.

-Read about the city’s weather, coffee shops, Foodhallen, taxis, parking, restaurants, Museumplein, and the light festival even before you plan a holiday to Amsterdam.
+Read about the city’s weather, coffee shops, Foodhallen, taxis, parking, restaurants, Museumplein, and the light festival before planning a holiday to Amsterdam.

 How to eat Dutch pancakes

-Dutch pancakes are typically bigger and thinner than American-style pancakes, and they are commonly served with various toppings.
+Dutch pancakes are typically bigger and thinner than American-style pancakes, commonly served with various toppings.

 Here are some suggestions for eating Dutch pancakes: